 MAEDC is proud to offer vetted investment opportunities and redevelopment projects to assist our area economy.
 Below are some of our current investment opportunities.
 All the final terms will be negotiated between the seller and the buyer.
-Neither MAEDC nor GrowMidMo are acting as an agent.
+MAEDC will not be acting as an agent.

 Bubba's Burger Bar & Egg Emporium